INFORMSJoC/2024.0833/README.md

   - `results/figures/`: The directory storing the figures included in the paper.

 ## Requirements
-The code is tested in the environment of python 3.12.4 with Windows 11.
+The code is tested in the environment of Python 3.12.4 with Windows 11.

 Numerous package requirements exist, including but not limited to:
 `numpy`, `pandas`, `matplotlib`, `scipy`, `operator`, `IPython`, `random`, `itertools`, `math`, `pickle`, `joblib`, `seaborn`, and `statsmodels`.
-For configuration details, please refer to the conda environment manifest file `environment.yml`.
+For configuration details, please refer to the conda environment manifest file `scripts/environment.yml`.

 To meet GitHub's file size limit, in the `results/` directory, raw output data files, e.g., `toy3.pkl`, are compressed and split.